gvwilson/thirdbit/fiction/iffy/index.md

 "All right,"
 she said under her breath,
 standing to stretch once more
-before knocking briskly on the door.
-She picked up her creation as it opened and marched out without a backward glance, wondering as she left whether this was how her older self had felt leaving the courtroom all those years ago.
+She picked up her creation before knocking briskly on the door, then marched out without a backward glance, wondering as she left whether this was how her original self had felt leaving the courtroom all those years ago.

 The governor turned what she had built over in his hands.